-When organizations are too close to an issue to see what’s really going on or if people can’t find a common ground, it’s time to call in a facilitator – someone with top-notch communications skills who asks the right questions, calls things as they are, and brings a positive and unifying approach to any team session.
+When organizations are too close to an issue to see what’s really going on, it’s time to call in a facilitator – someone with top-notch communications skills who asks the right questions, calls things as they are, and brings a positive and unifying approach to any team session.
 Margo Purcell is such a woman.

 Margo is President of Open to Possibilitities, a consulting firm with a focus on offering creative ways to help individuals and organizations capture their full potential through team development and learning experiences.

 She tells us why organizations need facilitators, about her approach to facilitation, and what to do if you’re ever asked to facilitate.